MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/config-invoice-capture.md

 6. **Auto invoice cleanup** - Select this option to automatically clean up the transferred invoices and voided invoices older than 180 days every day.

 ## Manage processing rules
 In invoice capture processing, different derivation rules and derivation rules are applied to assure the completeness and correctness of the invoices.
-Considering some are not applicable to all the customers, it will use additional parameters to enable/disable the logic.
+Considering some aren't applicable to all the customers, it uses additional parameters to enable/disable the logic.
 1. Format purchase order
-When the parameter is enabled, it will check the number sequence settings in the Dynamics 365 Finance side and format the purchase order number accordingly.
+When the parameter is enabled, it checks the number sequence settings in Dynamics 365 Finance and format the purchase order number accordingly.
 This can increase the touchless rate when the purchase order number doesn’t follow the same format as the one set in the number sequence settings.
 Here are the supported format examples:
 - Purchase order number: "125", Format: "########", Formatted purchase order number: "00000125"
 - Purchase order number: "00125", Format: "########", Formatted purchase order number: "00000125"